reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 Cantara was developed by a Linux fan and enthusiast.
 So, it is my pleasure to make sure that Cantara is working well on every Linux distribution.

 {{% notice info %}}
-Cantara can use the QT5 and GTK2 librarys for the graphical user interface.
-Due to compatibility issues, I have switched to QT5 for the binary packages which means that **if you are using a binary package of cantara, you will get a QT5 application**.
+Cantara can use the Qt6, QT5 and GTK2 librarys for the graphical user interface.
+Depending on the distribution channel, Cantara is precompiled with Qt6 or Qt5-bindings.
 If you prefer GTK2, please [compile cantara by yourself](#generic-compilation).
 {{% /notice %}}

 ### Arch Linux and Arch based distributions (Manjaro, Garuda, etc.)